-I love cross-training shoes, and more importantly, acknowledging the growth of various models.
+I love cross-training shoes and, more importantly, I acknowledge the growth of various models.
 Since the first Nike Metcon, the model line has continued to change and ebb and flow based on athlete feedback and industry shifts.

-Now in their sixth iteration, the latest Nike Metcon 6 looks considerably different from the original Nike Metcon.
+Now in its ninth iteration, the latest Metcon 9 looks considerably different from the original Nike Metcon.
 How did we get here though?
 Let’s take a trip down memory lane.

 It All Started With a Simple Test